Peter Duka von Kadar

-Peter Freiherr Duka von Kádár (Петар Дука; 1756 - 29 December 1822) was of Croatian Serb ancestry Geheimer Rat (privy councillor), officer (Feldzeugmeister) and Inhaber of the Hungarian Infantry Regiment No. 39.
-He was a recipient of the Knight's Cross of the Military Order of Maria Theresa.
+Peter Freiherr Duka von Kádár (Петар Дука, Petru Duca; 1756 - 29 December 1822) was an Austrian officer (Feldzeugmeister), Inhaber of the Hungarian Infantry Regiment No. 39 as well as a Geheimer Rat (privy councillor), He was a recipient of the Knight's Cross of the Military Order of Maria Theresa.
 He is remembered as a great adversary of Napoleon and to have negotiated an armistice with the French Emperor at Lusigny-sur-Barse.

 Biography

-Duka was born in Osijek in 1756 into a Croatian Serb family, while some sources describe him as coming from an Aromanian Serbian Orthodox family.
+Duka was born in Osijek in 1756 into an Aromanian family inyegrated into the Serbian Orthodox Church.
+He has also been described as a Croatian Serb.Croatian Serb The Dukas were Aromanians from Voskopoje.
+Peter's father, Michael, was born there and later settled in Osijek.
+In their 1799 Hungarian patent of nobility, the Dukas were described as being decendants of the Byzantine Doukas family.
+However, as Austrian historian Max Demeter Peyfuss explained, there is little evidence to link the Duka family directly to the Byzantine rulers.

 He enrolled in a military college in late 1773.
 In 1776 Duka joined the 13th Wallach-Illyrian (Romanian/Serbian) Regiment in Caransebeş as a cadet, but two years later, he was transferred to the General Staff as a Leutnant lieutenant for his obvious abilities.
 In 1787, he was promoted to Hauptmann captain.

 Promoted to Major on 1 December 1789, he was assigned to the army under Prince Josias of Saxe-Coburg-Saalfeld in the Austrian Netherlands in 1793.
 After having reconnoitered the area extensively for three days before the Battle of Famars on 23 May 1793, he led the decisive attack from the main column in four divisions (small columns), each led by a Cavalry artillery battery.
 He was able to communicate the main objectives to the Director of Artillery Oberstleutnant (Lieutenant Colonel) Karl Freiherr von Rouvroy and led the fourth division himself.
 After further distinguished conduct at Wattignies on 15–16 October, followed by the battles of Berlaimont and Maubeuge, together with the sieges of Landrecies in April and Charleroi, he was rewarded on 1 May 1794 with promotion to Oberstleutnant (Lieutenant Colonel).
 On 7 July 1794, he received the Knight's Cross of the Military Order of Maria Theresa.